aebergl/MatSurv/README.md

   to base font size.
 (Default: 0)

 Risk table plot options
+* `RT_XAxis`: A true/false value which, if true, a X-axis line is included in the risk table. (default: True)

 * `RT_FontSize`: Scalar describing risk table font size change compared to base font size.
 (Default: 0)